 Pack 2214 participates in a number of events that promote community service.
 For example, Scouting for Food takes place each spring where our Scouts collect food in the Cape St. Claire and Atlantis neighborhoods that will be donated to local food pantries.

 The Pack has many opportunities to Family Camp.
 Cub Scouts do not camp on their own.
 At least one parent must attend but we encourage all family members that are interested to join us.
 We typically camp in the fall and spring.
-Most of the activities during the camp outs will take place on Saturday including Den time in the morning to work of rank requirements, Pack time in the afternoon which includes a primary activity and other games, followed by a campfire to wind down before bed.
+Most of the activities during the camp outs will take place on Saturday including Den time in the morning to work on rank requirements, Pack time in the afternoon which includes a primary activity and other games, followed by a campfire to wind down before bed.
 The primary activity at recent overnight campouts has included building/launching model rockets and participating in a “Ninja Warrior” obstacle course.
-Our Webelos also participate in Woodsmoke which is a multi-day event hosted by the Four Rivers District in the fall.
-There may also be opportunities to participate in a “Cubaree” where a Boy Scout Troop invites a Cub Scout Pack to camp with them where the Boy Scout Troop does all the planning.
+Our Webelos also participate in Woodsmoke, which is a multi-day event hosted by the Four Rivers District in the fall.
+There may also be opportunities to participate in a “Cubaree” where a Scouts BSA Troop invites a Cub Scout Pack to camp with them and the Scouts BSA Troop does all the planning.

 Pack 2214 leadership believes that camping is a strong part of the Scouting program and encourages the Scouts to participate in the numerous camping activities run by the local Scouting organization.
 Four Rivers District Summer Day Camp (https://www.fourriversdaycamp.org) is a, well … day camp … and is held at the Anne Arundel County Fairgrounds in Crownsville for one week in June.
 Historically, the majority of our Pack participates in summer camp.
 Kids that participate typically complete nearly half of their advancement requirements during camp.
 If your child does not attend camp, they will still have ample opportunity to complete rank requirements.